ivogabe/phaethon/readme.md

 Async functions
 ---------------
 You can also use phaethon with async functions, since async functions use promises.
-You'll need a transpiler like Babel for this.
-Async functions will be introduced in TypeScript in version 1.6.
+You can use Babel or TypeScript to transpile async functions.
+For TypeScript, set `target` to `es6` and `experimentalAsyncFunctions` to `true`.
 Same example as above:
 ```typescript
 declare function somePromiseTask(input: string): Promise<string>;